Best Crypto Wallets In The UK (2026)

 What Bonus Features Should You Look For in a Crypto Wallet?

-Modern wallets offer features beyond storage.
-Look for staking options, NFT support, mobile app integration, and hardware backup features.
-Some wallets even provide in-app exchanges or DeFi access — handy if you want more than just basic coin storage.
+Modern crypto wallets do more than just store your coins.
+Many now include features like staking, NFT support, mobile app integration, and hardware backups.
+Some even offer built-in exchanges or access to DeFi platforms — ideal if you want more than simple storage.

 How to Send Crypto Using Your Wallet